From Phoenix to MARK and return #

 As described in the previous chapter running anise-portage-converter add the emerged packages in the anise database with scm as repository.

-to update your system remember that the Macaroni
+If you want using anise upgrade to update your system remember that the Macaroni

 binary packages didn’t follow a specific profile and USE flags could be different from